jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 Such a reprojection can be done with the `reproject()` method by providing the target geospatial "transform" (which has the information for the bounds and resolution) and shape for the result. `rioxarray` provides a short-cut for this operation with the `reproject_match()` method, to reproject one raster to the CRS, extent and resolution of another raster.

 * Reproject the land use raster to the same CRS and extent as the DEM subset for Ghent (`dem_gent`).
 Call the result `land_use_gent`.
-* Make a quick plot of the result.
+* Make a plot of the result.

 <details><summary>Hints</summary>

-*
+* Check the help of the `.rio.reproject_match` method (SHIFT + TAB) to know which input ou need.
+For the sake of the exercise, pick any resampling algorithm or just the default (nearest) option.
+* The method is applied on the data to transofmr and he input parameter is the target to match.

 </details>